 Treating the Whole Person

-In addition, a holistic approach accounts for the fact that, our physical, mental, emotional, spiritual and relational selves are all bound together.
+In addition, a holistic approach accounts for the fact that our physical, mental, emotional, spiritual, and relational selves are all bound together.
 This “mind-body” philosophy is supported by continuous research that our mental and physical health is intertwined.
 That being said, a deficiency in one area will impact the other.
-For more information on this, please refer to our “Student Life” section of this website, under Health and Fitness.
+For more information on this, please refer to our Health and Fitness page.

 Our therapeutic program acknowledges the fact that to create lasting, effective change, a holistic approach to health is necessary.
 This belief is the foundation that drives all of the components of the Solstice program.